Wong-Zakai approximation of density functions: Abstract

 \section{Abstract}

 In this paper we prove the Wong-Zakai approximation of probability density functions of solutions at a fixed time of rough differential equations driven by fractional Brownian rough path with Hurst parameter $H \in (1/4, 1/2]$.
 Besides rough path theory, we use Hu-Watanabe's approximation theorem in the framework of Watanabe's distributional Malliavin calculus.
 When $H=1/2$, the random rough differential equations coincide with the corresponding Stratonovich-type stochastic differential equations.
-Even for that case, our main result seems new.
+Even in that case, our main result seems new.
 0.08in {\bf Keywords.} Wong-Zakai approximation, rough path theory, Malliavin calculus, fractional Brownian motion.
-0.08in {\bf Mathematics subject classification.} 60H35, 60L90, 60H07, 60G22.
+0.08in {\bf Mathematics subject classification.} (Primary) 60H35, \,\, (Secondary) 60L90, 60H07, 60G22.
+0.08in {\bf Running head.} Wong-Zakai approximation of density functions.